yabellini/docs.carpentries.org/topic_folders/policies/incident-response.md

 * If individuals are physically safe, contact law enforcement or security only at the reporter’s request.
 * Follow any local guidelines for handling incidents, including if you have a legal reporting role.

-**In-Person Event Checklist (Carpentries Workshops, CarpentryCon, CarpentryConnect, Carpentries Instructor Training)**
+**In-Person and Online Event Checklist (Carpentries Workshops, CarpentryCon, CarpentryConnect, Carpentries Instructor Training)**
 * Ensure participants are safe.
 * If participants are not safe, refer to the [Immediate Response Checklist](#checklists-for-responding-to-an-incident).
-* Listen to the reporter and write down as many details as possible.
 * Ask the reporter to report the incident via the [Code of Conduct Incident Report Form][reporting-form].
-If they would rather you complete the report, complete the report with their assistance.
+* If they would like your help or feel more comfortable if you complete the report, talk to them or communicate via email/online call to get their inputs in getting as much detail as possible, and help submit the report with their assistance.
-* Inform the workshop host that there was an incident and that a report was submitted via the [incident report form][reporting-form].
-If the incident involves the workshop host, report the incident directly to the Code of Conduct committee via the incident report form.
+* Inform the workshop host or the listed contact person (such as a CoC facilitator) that there was an incident and that a report was submitted via the [incident report form][reporting-form].
+If the incident involves the workshop host or instructor, report the incident directly to the Code of Conduct committee via the incident report form.

-**Online Events and Communications Channels Checklist (Teaching Demonstrations, Community Discussions, Carpentries Instructor Training, Slack Channels, TopicBox)**
+**Online Communications Channels Checklist (Teaching Demonstrations, Community Discussions, Carpentries Instructor Training, Slack Channels, TopicBox)**
 * Inform the event host/meeting facilitator that there was an issue and send a report via the [incident report form][reporting-form].
+* Save screenshot of any online interaction where the issue occured and share in your report.
 * If the incident involves the event host/meeting facilitator, please complete the [incident report form][reporting-form] and rest assured that confidentiality and your experience in our community is our first priority.

 If a community member has violated the CoC via an online event, the CoC committee can enact a short-term [Termed Suspension](termed-suspension.md), and the reportee’s privileges to all Carpentries communication channels could be suspended until the Code of Conduct Committee has concluded their investigation of the reported incident.